Is a disorder with very similar aspects to Autism

 Several options exist regarding improvement and control of several symptoms

-Age related improvements may be accomplished by specific interventions
+Age-related improvements may be accomplished by specific interventions

-Large amount of stresses including social and educational difficulties.
+A large number of stresses including social and educational difficulties.

 1.)
-Speach therapist
+Speech therapist

 2.)
 Occupational therapy